atehe/downloada/README.md

 - [Toxicwaps](https://toxicwaps.com/)

 ### TO DO
-Currently the only complete script is Nkiri.
+Currently the only complete and working script is Nkiri.
+- Complete other scripts, some my need a touch of selenuim
 - Group functions into classes
-- Upadate other script
 - Add download progress bar

 ## Usage